vellichor/learn_you_a_python/007_more_types/README.md

 ## Build Your Own Example

-There's no sample code for this section, but feel free to take a crack at writing a script from scratch to try out a couple of these new types.
+There's no sample code for this section, since we did it all in the REPL, but feel free to take a crack at writing a script from scratch to try out a couple of these new types.